AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/audio_effect_mixing_android.md

         -1                 // The number of times to loop the music file. -1 means an infinite loop.
     );

+    @Override
+    // Occurs when the state of the music file playback changes.
+    // Agora reconmmends calling other Audio Mixing APIs, for example, pauseAudioMixing or getAudioMixingDuration, after receiving the onAudioMixingStateChanged callback. public void onAudioMixingStateChanged(int state, int reason) {
+        super.onAudioMixingStateChanged(state, reason);
+    }

     // Pause and resume playing the audio file. rtcEngine.pauseAudioMixing();
     rtcEngine.resumeAudioMixing();